Rudd-O/qubes-vpn/README.md

 Start your VPN VM.
 Launch a terminal window on it.

-Create a directory /rw/config/qubes-vpn, and make sure that the directory is only readable by root.
+Create a directory `/rw/config/qubes-vpn`, and make sure that the directory is only readable by `root`.

 ```
 mkdir /rw/config/qubes-vpn